Pediatric Abusive Head Trauma CE for Kentucky Nurses

 Risk Due to Infant Anatomy/Physiology

 Additionally, the infant’s brain has higher water content and less myelination than an adult brain, is more gelatinous, and is easily compressed and distorted within the skull during a shaking episode.
-The infant’s blood vessels around the brain are more susceptible to shearing, and tearing can lead to the characteristic subdural and/or subarachnoid hemorrhages.
-Because of their minimally developed anatomy, infants are also at increased risk for death and permanent disability (Altimier, 2008).
+The infant’s blood vessels around the brain are more susceptible to shearing, and tearing can lead to brain hemorrhages.
+Because of their minimally developed anatomy, infants are also at increased risk for death and permanent disability.

 Diagram showing the proportionally larger head of an infant relative to an adult.
 (Source: Journal of Heredity, 1921.)